andrewdieu/valfo/README.md

 ## Information ℹ️
 Valfo is a chatbot for Valorant!

-Valfo can answer questions such as: <br>
+Valfo can answer questions such as: <br> <br>
-How many agents are there? → Will respond with how many agents are in the game Jett → Will respond with Jett's abilities
+How many agents are there? → Will respond with how many agents are in the game <br>
+Jett → Will respond with Jett's abilities <br>
-Duelist → Will list all the current duelists in the game And many more!
+Duelist → Will list all the current duelists in the game <br>
+And many more! <br> <br>

 This is done through MySQL, which holds an input and output table holding the commands, and the outputs (responses).